-1. It Implies that Teachers Aren’t Motivated to Teach
+1. It Implies that Teachers Need to Be Bribed to Do Their Jobs Better

 The teacher pay for performance model implies that teachers are unmotivated to excel and need to be bribed—by higher pay—to do their jobs better.

 This is insulting to teachers.

 Most teachers don’t go into teaching for the money.
-They teach because they love to teach and because they care about kids.
+They teach because they're passionate about education and because they care about kids.
 Many educators are aware that they could be earning higher salaries with less stress and fewer hours in another profession, but they choose to stay in the teaching profession because it's where their heart is.